Shiva-Ch0wdary/Chess-Board/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-## **License**
-This project is for educational purposes.
-If you wish to use or modify it for other purposes, please follow the applicable license terms.

 ## **Contact**
 If you have any questions or issues regarding the project, feel free to open an issue in the repository or contact the project owner directly.